MMunibas/MDCM/README.md

 * -atom: define index of atom to be fitted (corresponds to ordering in cube files).
 Fitting atoms separately allows efficient parallelization of the fitting process.
 * -ntry: set number of complete fitting runs.
 As the fitting code involves making random "mutations" to existing populations of candidate solutions, better results may be obtained by repeating the fitting process a few times and selecting the best result
 * -onlymultipoles: state that we want to fit multipole moments only in this step and not atomic charges
+* -sym: state that we want to apply symmetry constraints so that atomic charge models respect the molecular symmetry
+* -gpu: state that we want to run with CUDA support
 * -v: verbose output

 **Fragment distributed charge fitting:**